 “UNICEF and partners are on the ground, responding to the immediate needs of children, assisting with shelter, water, hygiene items, blankets and other non-food items.

-“We are also working to meet the urgent needs of those stranded along Turkey’s border with Bulgaria, where incidents of pushbacks have been reported.
+“We are also working to meet the urgent needs of those stranded along Turkey’s border with Bulgaria, where incidents of violent pushbacks have been reported.

 “Children and families uprooted from their homes look to political leaders for joint solutions, including financial and political support for states that welcome those seeking assistance, and serious pledges to resettle the most vulnerable among them.